parseablehq/parseable/README.md

 </p>
 </details>

-Once this runs successfully, you'll see dashboard at [http://localhost:8000 ↗︎](http://localhost:8000).
-You can login to the dashboard default credentials `admin`, `admin`.
+### Ingest Data

-To ingest data, run the below command.
+Once you have Parseable running, ingest data with the below command.
 This will send logs to the `demo` stream.
 You can see the logs in the dashboard.

 ```bash
 curl --location --request POST 'http://localhost:8000/api/v1/ingest' \